J-RPM/ESP_WeatherClock_NTP/README.md

   - Includes refresh button (data refresh without forcing new API requests)
 - More accurate NTP synchronization and timezone handling
 - Improved overall stability and error handling

+## ✔️ IMPORTANT since v1.16
+- Fixes the BUG of the two previous versions (v1.14 & v1.15), when a fixed UTC region is activated.

 ---